Manage existing portals

 Share with external users

-Displays details such as owner of the portal, date and time when it was created and last modified, and the URL of the portal.
+Displays details such as owner of the portal, date, and time when it was created and last modified, the URL of the portal, and identity provider settings.